July 19

 By Gabriela

 Diabetes is a condition that can affect the entire body, including the skin.
-In fact, these problems might be the first signs of the condition.
+These problems might be the first signs of the condition.

-Therefore, if people have it, it is important to always to pay attention to the changes of their skin because they might be prone to skin-related diseases.
+Therefore, if people have it, it is important to always pay attention to the changes in their skin because they might be prone to skin-related diseases.
 It is crucial to acknowledge the problem before it is too late.

 For most people, these problems can be treated easily, if they are diagnosed early.
 But, if they advance, they become harder to deal with.